 I made it a priority to have a dedicated sewing space in the room.
 Dragging out my sewing machine every time I wanted to use it meant that I never used it.

-The DIY desk is made from IKEA sektion cabinets because I really wanted a pull out trash can.
-I love my pull out trash can in my kitchen and I figured that my dream craft room definitely needed one.
+I love my pull-out trash can in my kitchen and I figured that my dream craft room definitely needed one.
 (When I went to IKEA, they were out of the correct trash can, so I’m making do until I can shop again.)

 This chair is super comfy.
 To be honest, it was a pain to put together, but it’s worth it in the end.